andrew-dsi/andrew-dsi.github.io/_posts/2022-01-19-enhancing-targeting-accuracy.md

 <br>
 # Decision Tree <a name="clftree-title"></a>

 We will again utlise the scikit-learn library within Python to model our data using a Decision Tree.
-The code sections below are broken up into 5 key sections:
+The code sections below are broken up into 6 key sections:

 * Data Import
 * Data Preprocessing
 * Model Training
 * Performance Assessment
-* Optimal Threshold Analysis
+* Tree Visualisation
+* Decision Tree Regularisation

 <br>
 ### Data Import <a name="clftree-import"></a>